Mlaiel/iacherie/payment/core/README.md

 ---

-*This documentation represents the collective expertise of 9 specialized roles working together to deliver enterprise-grade payment infrastructure for the Ainflue Creator Economy Platform.*
+*This documentation represents the collective expertise of 9 specialized roles working together to deliver enterprise-grade payment infrastructure for the IA Chérie Creator Economy Platform.*